nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 We regularly import the improved translations into the Nicotine+ GitHub repository, especially before a new Nicotine+ release.

-Look around in the weblate interface, there are quite a few very practical options.
+Look around in the Weblate interface, there are quite a few very practical options.

 ### Automatic Translations